-Video conferencing has continued to gain popularity and the industry has seen several advances over the last year.
+Video conferencing has continued to gain popularity and the industry has seen several advances over the last year resulting in video meetings that are smoother, more personalized, and more engaging.
 UCC firms like Zoom and others have breathed new life into the space by leveraging the rapid advancements in generative AI.

-The video conferencing market in 2024 grew to 5.1 billion, up from 4.9 billion in 2023.[*] Providers like Cisco, RingCentral, and Zoom all leaned into artificial intelligence this past year to enhance their platforms with powerful virtual assistants.
-There was also a focus this year on integrating hardware and software to support hybrid work environments.
+Overall, the video conferencing market grew by about 8%-12% year-over-year, from 2024 to 2025.[*] Providers like Cisco, Microsoft, Google, and Zoom all leaned into artificial intelligence this past year to enhance their platforms with powerful virtual assistants.
+There was also a focus this year on addressing the video conferencing frustrations of the past few years and creating more seamless virtual interactions.

 Increased Reliance on Artificial Intelligence